 - Amber L. Puha and Amy R. Ward.
 Fluid Limits for Multiclass Many Server Queues with General Reneging Distribution

 and General Head-of-the-Line Scheduling Policies.
-Mathematics of Operations Research, to appear.
+Mathematics of Operations Research, Published online: 21 Dec 2021.

 - David Aldous, Pietro Caputo, Rick Durrett, Paul Jung, Alexander E. Holroyd, and Amber